impacthubauckland/www/content/about-us.md

   <div class="space-y-4">
       <p class="text-lg font-medium">
         <img class="w-auto h-56 rounded-2xl mx-auto" src="/images/sasha-sq.jpg" alt="" width="384" height="512">
-        [Sasha Joseph](https://www.linkedin.com/in/sasha-joseph-4a248522a/) is a Learning & Development Consultant, Instructional Designer and Team Leading Trainer who designs solutions to improve employee performance and engagement.
+        <a href="https://www.linkedin.com/in/sasha-joseph-4a248522a/">Sasha Joseph</a> is a Learning & Development Consultant, Instructional Designer and Team Leading Trainer who designs solutions to improve employee performance and engagement.
 After visiting Impact Hub Geneva, Sasha walked away with a desire to set one up in Auckland.
 Being in a space with like-minded people who are curious, entrepreneurial and passionate is the perfect combination of change making for Aotearoa.
 This is Sasha's first entrepreneurial venture.
       </p>
   </div>
 </figure>